-To compete in today's competitive market place, it is critical that executives have access to an accurate and holistic view of their business.
+To compete in today's competitive market place, it is critical that business people have access to an accurate and holistic view of operations.
 The key element to sifting through a massive amount of data to gain this level of transparency is a robust analytics solution.
 As technology is constantly evolving, so too are data analytics solutions.

 In this blog, we will discuss three types of data analytics and the emerging role of artificial intelligence (AI) in processing the data.